bifurcationkit/BifurcationKitDocs.jl/docs/src/EventCallback.md

 The events are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flag(s):

-- `contParams.detectEvent = 1`
+- `contParams.detect_event = 1`

 The event points are located by looking at the function defining the event (see below).
 The located event points are then returned in `br.specialpoint`.

 ## Precise detection of event points using Bisection

-Note that the event points detected when `detectEvent = 1` are only approximate event points.
+Note that the event points detected when `detect_event = 1` are only approximate event points.
 Indeed, we only signal that, in between two continuation steps which can be large, a (several) event point has been detected.
 Hence, we only have a rough idea of where the event is located, unless your `ContinuationPar().dsmax` is very small...
 This can be improved as follows.

-If you choose `detectEvent = 2`, a bisection algorithm is used to locate the event points more precisely.
+If you choose `detect_event = 2`, a bisection algorithm is used to locate the event points more precisely.
 It means that we recursively track down the event.
 Some options in `ContinuationPar` control this behavior:

-- `nInversion`: number of sign inversions in the bisection algorithm
+- `n_inversion`: number of sign inversions in the bisection algorithm
-- `maxBisectionSteps` maximum number of bisection steps
+- `max_bisection_steps` maximum number of bisection steps
-- `tolParamBisectionEvent` tolerance on parameter to locate event
+- `tol_param_bisection_event` tolerance on parameter to locate event

 ## Different event types